 - cute buttons or accessories.

-For more information about how to make and use this cute apron, read Holly’s blog An Easy No-Sew Teaching Apron.
+For more information about how to make and use this cute apron, read Holly’s blog An Easy No Sew Teaching Apron.

 Lock-Top Lid Containers

 It looks like Brooklynn @theycallmemissbear has had a successful shop at Dollar Tree.
-Her trolley is packed to the brim with Translucent Plastic Storage Boxes with Clip-Lock Lids.
+Her cart is packed to the brim with Translucent Plastic Storage Boxes with Clip-Lock Lids.
 These colorful and versatile friends are a must-have for any organized classroom.

 There are so many different uses for Translucent Plastic Storage Boxes with Clip-Lock Lids.
 The small size of these containers makes them perfect to keep on students desks or to store bits and bobs needed for small group activities.
 They are the perfect size for storing:

 - question cards

 - name labels from any of our Classroom Theme Packs